 Update your browser to view this website correctly

 The charity has a fully trained staff team providing Supported Accommodation and Floating Support to young parents and victims of domestic abuse.
-There is also a Children's Nursery that provides full day care for pre-school children, together with a Youth Service and a Community Wellbeing Service.
+There is also a Children's Nursery that provides full day care for pre-school children and a Community Wellbeing Service.

 The successful candidate will have:

-Experience of working with and safeguarding vulnerable families.
+Experience of working with conflict, distress and challenging behaviour.

 Ability to work flexible hours.

-Be mobile and able to travel city wide (car driver with use of a vehicle).
-Candidates who are not car drivers due to a disability will be considered.
+Be mobile and able to travel city wide at short notice (car driver with use of a vehicle).
+Candidate who are not car drivers, due to disability, will be considered.

-The hours of work are 37.5 per week.
+The hours of work are as and when required.